Monday, November 7, 2016

 This is a statement of a greatly changed worldview... even if his despotic Near-eastern proclamation against dissent doesn't match up with the steadfast love of God revealed in the Scriptures.

-Then in Daniel chapter 4, the king received another dream from the Lord which he was unable to understand.
+Then in Daniel chapter 4, the king received another dream from the Lord which he could not understand.
 Daniel had interpreted the first one for him and in this case, was again enabled by the Lord to interpret the dream.
 This time the dream functioned as a dire pronouncement of a coming humiliation for his great pride.
 Nebuchadnezzar was given a slim glimmer of hope, from Daniel, if he would “break off” his iniquities through...

 1. By practicing righteousness, and establishing justice for all the people in the realm.
-It is especially contingent upon a leader to realize that the law of the land applies to themself as a ruler as well as to the people.
+It is especially contingent upon a leader to realize that the law of the land applies to themself as a ruler and to the people.

 2. By showing mercy to the oppressed.
 He was “to show a new sensitivity to the plight of the poor in his empire, protecting them instead of allowing the rich to exploit and oppress them.”
 [EBC]